A Heuristic for Matrix Product State Simulation of Out-of-Equilibrium Dynamics of Two-Dimensional Quantum Spin Systems: Numerical Results

-Indeed $F_{\rm MPS}$ corresponds to the weight of the retained wave function.
-In our simulations the expectation value estimate Eq.~(\ref{eq:Z_tot_via_F}) has relatively small error even when this weight is small $F_{\rm MPS} <1$.
+Indeed, $F_{\rm MPS}$ corresponds to the weight of the retained wave function.
+In our simulations, the expectation value estimate \Cref{eq:Z_tot_via_F} has a relatively small error even when this weight is small, $F_{\rm MPS} < 1$.
 In other words, only a small fraction of the norm of the wave function is sufficient to approximate the expectation value.
-Note that in contrast to the usual estimate $\bra{\psi_{\rm MPS}} Z_{\rm tot}(s) \ket{\psi_{\rm MPS}}$ , Eq.~(\ref{eq:Z_tot_via_F}) relies on the properties of the observable.
-Note that replacing $Z_{\rm tot}(s) $ with identity will result in a significant error in Eq.~(\ref{eq:Z_tot_via_F}).
+In contrast to the usual estimate $\bra{\psi_{\rm MPS}} Z_{\rm tot}(s) \ket{\psi_{\rm MPS}}$, \Cref{eq:Z_tot_via_F} relies on the properties of the observable.
+Indeed, replacing $Z_{\rm tot}(s)$ with the identity operator yields a significant error in \Cref{eq:Z_tot_via_F}.

 \FigSixByEightLowMidHighTemp